Zeekk3n/Andrey.github.io/_posts/2023-05-05-imf-writeup-.md

 ❯ echo $(echo "obase=2; 192" | bc).$(echo "obase=2; 168" | bc).$(echo "obase=2;100" | bc).$(echo "obase=2; 52" | bc)
 11000000.10101000.1100100.110100
 ```
+"obase" is an option used in the "bc" command to set the output number base.
+In this case, the base is being set to 2, which represents the binary system.

+The entire command is converting each octet of the IP address (192.168.100.52) into its binary representation.
+To do this, the "obase=2" option is used in each of the four "echo" commands, which sets the output of "bc" to binary.
+Then, the concatenation operator "." is used to join the results of each octet into a single 32-bit string

 In other words, the size of the IP would be: